timoxley/chimes/Readme.md

 Current implementation is porcelain for future sugar.

-update: Looks like map/filter may eventually be added to the Collection/Iterator prototype:
+Not in the future map/filter may eventually be added to the Collection/Iterator prototype:

 https://esdiscuss.org/notes/2014-11-19#5-8-map-prototype-map-and-map-prototype-filter-spec-set